noahehall/theBookOfNoah/business/video-game-writing-and-design.md

     - compelling characters that are affected by and create the conflict and stakes
     - an immersive style that depends as much on the entire game experience as it does on the story
     - great challenges (manifested in gameplay) that you encounter and overcome
+  - console games
+    - usually episodic in nature (levels) so you need multiple oponents, locations and environments
+    - levels then have sub-levels and missions (objectives) throughout
+    - optimal-path
+      - the spine of the game where the main action and events take place
+  - the art of design and fiction is to create the illusion of freedome of movement or nonlinear gameplay
+    - level boss for each environment
+    - something that represents money/reward
+    - a new activity each level
+    - it is necessary for gameplay to have a punishment/reward system to drive objectives

 ## game survival commandments
   - were in the entertainment business, not the game business
   - build your design and story to break
-    - multiple technical and production realitities will stress your game design and story, things will be left in the trash bin, get in front of them as fast as possible
+    - multiple technical and production realities will stress your game design and story, things will be left in the trash bin, get in front of them as fast as possible
   - somebody always knows something you dont
     - learn from everyone you work with
   - dialogue is the tip of the dramatic iceberg